brendoncarroll/go-p2p/README.md

 - **UDP Swarm**
 An insecure swarm, included mainly as a building block.

-- **UPnP Swarm**
-Creates and manages NAT mappings for addresses behind a IPv4 with a NAT table, using UPnP.
-Applies the mappings to values returned from `LocalAddr`

 - **Fragmenting Swarm**
 A higher order swarm which increases the MTU of an underlying swarm by breaking apart messages, and assembling them on the other side.